IQSS/dataverse/doc/sphinx-guides/source/user/data-exploration/worldmap.rst

 To replace your shapefile's map with a new one, simply click the Map Data button again.

-Mapping tabular files with GeoConnect
+Mapping tabular files with Geoconnect
 =====================================

-GeoConnect can map tabular files that contain geospatial information such as latitude/longitude coordinates, census tracts, zip codes, Boston election wards, etc.
+Geoconnect can map tabular files that contain geospatial information such as latitude/longitude coordinates, census tracts, zip codes, Boston election wards, etc.

 Preparing a tabular file to be mapped